 What Michael Berkow liked most about his master’s program at the Johns Hopkins School of Education was its emphasis on managing change.
 Perhaps it’s because his law enforcement career has been as peripatetic as it has been impressive.

-The Johns Hopkins School of Education newsroom contains news about the people, work, and activities of the school as well as items of interest to professional educators, counselors, community leaders, advocates, researchers, and the generally curious.
-To have news delivered directly to your inbox, subscribe to Education Matters.
+The Johns Hopkins School of Education newsroom contains news about the people, work, and activities of our community.
+To have news delivered, subscribe to Education Matters.

 Legislators from across Maryland came together in Annapolis on January 11 for the annual convening of the Maryland General Assembly.

 Sally Wall, a professor emerita at Notre Dame of Maryland University, said at a recent talk at the School of Education that she didn’t realize how much psychic energy it took to hide her sexuality at work until she went on a yearlong sabbatical at the University of Pittsburgh.

 Recently the Civil Rights Data Collection published a finding of great significance for our profession: “Over 1.6 million students attend a public school that has an on-site law enforcement officer, but no school counselor.”